SkywardSyntax/HackClubAracdeGameJam/README.md

 - The game uses `p5.js` for rendering the player character, desert background, and holes.
 - The game includes mechanics for crossing the desert, avoiding holes, and resetting the player's position upon falling into a hole.

+## Minimap

+The game now includes a minimap component that renders at the top left corner of the screen.
+The minimap shows the ivory square in relation to the black circles, providing a quick overview of the player's position and the surrounding obstacles.

+### Purpose and Functionality

+The minimap helps players navigate the desert by providing a smaller, zoomed-out view of the game area.
+It displays the player's position as a red square and the black circles as black dots.
+This allows players to plan their movements and avoid falling into holes.

+### How to Use the Minimap

+The minimap is automatically displayed at the top left corner of the screen when the game starts.
+Players can use the minimap to see their position and the locations of the black circles in relation to the game area.
+The minimap updates in real-time as the player moves and the game progresses.

 ## Installation and Usage

 To install and use `p5.js` and `three.js` in your project, follow these steps: